Yusra Mardini: Swimming career

+Other activities

+In May 2017, Mardini became the youngest-ever Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR).
+Since then, she has met and encouraged refugees for example in Zaatari camp, Jordan, in Kenya and following the 2023 earthquakes in Turkey and Syria.
+She has spoken at numerous high-level advocacy meetings such including Google Zeitgeist, the World Economic Forum, United Nations Climate Change Conference, and the Global Women’s Forum, as well as in schools.
+At the 2024 Olympic Games in Paris, Mardini was hired by Eurosport and Discovery TV channels to report on the Refugee Olympic Team.

+On 20 June 2023, the UN World Refugee Day, she officially started the Yusra Mardini Foundation to support sports and education for refugee communities.
+The Foundation is based both in the US and Germany, consisting of a small team that has been working with refugees before.

+In October 2017, Mardini joined a team of international athletes to represent the Under Armour sports brand.
+Presenting international fashion brands, she was pictured in January 2023 on the cover of Harper's Bazaar Arabia and modelling at Milan Fashion Week in September of the same year.
+During the 2025 Milan Fashion Week, she appeared wearing creations by Max Mara, Prada and Hugo Boss.

 In popular culture

 Mardini's story is told in the short story collection Good Night Stories for Rebel Girls, by Elena Favilli and Francesca Cavallo.
 The story is illustrated by JM Cooper, and when the story was released as a podcast episode it was narrated by American journalist and long-distance swimmer Diana Nyad.
 Further, Irish musician Declan O'Rourke penned the song "Olympian" to recall Yusra's story.

 On 3 May 2018, her autobiography Butterfly: From Refugee to Olympian - My Story of Rescue, Hope, and Triumph was published.
 In November 2022, a biographical film, inspired by Mardini's life and titled The Swimmers, was theatrically released and distributed on Netflix later the same month.
 The film stars Manal Issa, Nathalie Issa, and Ahmed Malek.